janosh/svelte-algolia/readme.md

    indexAlgolia(algoliaConfig)
    ```

-   You can call this function whenever you like to update your indices.
-Typically, you would include in every production build of your app.
+   You can call this function wherever you'd like to update your indices.
+Typically, you would include this in every production build of your app.

 ## Config Options